Renan3232/2challengefrontendmentor/README-template.md

 ### Useful resources

-- [Example resource 1](https://www.w3schools.com/) - I basically used just this source over this challenge, it helped me to remeber some basic but import aspects of my code, such as Padding, Margin, box-sizing.
+- [w3Schools](https://www.w3schools.com/) - I basically used just this source over this challenge, it helped me to remeber some basic but import aspects of my code, such as Padding, Margin, box-sizing.
 -

 ## Author